Military history of Japan: Sengoku period (1467–1603)

 In the first conflict between Shingen and Kenshin they were very cautious, only committing themselves to indecisive skirmishes.
 There were a total of five engagements at Kawanakajima.
 Only the fourth battle was a serious, all-out battle between the two.
 During the fourth battle, Kenshin's forces cleared a path through the Takeda troops and Kenshin engaged Shingen in single combat.
 Kenshin attacked Shingen with his sword while Shingen defended with his Japanese war fan (tessen).
 Both lords lost many men in this fight, and Shingen in particular lost two of his main generals, Yamamoto Kansuke and his younger brother Takeda Nobushige.
 After the death of Shingen, Tokugawa Ieyasu borrowed heavily from Shingen's governmental and military innovations after he had taken leadership of Kai Province during Toyotomi Hideyoshi's rise to power.
-Many of these designs were used by the Tokugawa shogunate.
+Many of these designs were used by the Tokugawa shōgunate.

 The Hōjō clan, in and around the Kantō region, were among the first to establish networks of satellite castles, and the complex use of these castles both for mutual defense and coordinated attacks.
 The Takeda, under Takeda Shingen, developed the Japanese equivalent of the cavalry charge.
 Though debate continues today as to the force of his charges, and the appropriateness of comparing them to Western cavalry charges, it is evident from contemporary sources that it was a revolutionary development, and powerful against defenders unused to it.
 The Battles of the Sengoku period of particular interest or significance are too numerous to list here.
 Suffice to say this period saw a myriad of strategic and tactical developments, and some of the longest sieges and largest battles in the history of the early modern world.